hbostanchi/Cryptocurrencies/README.md

 # Cryptocurrencies

-## Challenge Overview
+## Challenge Summary
 The senior manager for the Advisory Services Team at Accountability Accounting is looking for help with a report of what cryptocurrencies are on the market and how they could be grouped.
 Because of the data available, it was decided that unsupervised machine learning would be best to create classifications.

-For the report, the following tasks were completed.
+## Objectives
+The goals for this challenge are for you to:

-Prepare the data for dimension reduction and clustering.
+- Prepare the data for dimension reduction and clustering.
-Reduce data dimensions using PCA from sklearn.
+- Reduce data dimensions using PCA from sklearn.
-Predict clusters using the K-means algorithm from sklearn.
+- Predict clusters using the K-means algorithm from sklearn.
-Create 2D and 3D scatter plots and a data table to present the results.
+- Create 2D and 3D scatter plots and a data table to present the results.

 ## Resources
 Data source:
 Cryptocurrency data [crypto_data.csv](https://github.com/hbostanchi/Cryptocurrencies/blob/master/challenge/crypto_data.csv)
 Software: Python 3.7 using libraries: Pandas, Scikit-learn, hvplot and Plotly Express; Jupyter Notebook

-## Challenge Summary

-## Objectives
-The goals for this challenge are for you to:

-- Prepare the data for dimensions reduction with PCA and clustering using K-means.
-- Reduce data dimensions using PCA algorithms from sklearn.
-= Predict clusters using cryptocurrencies data using the K-means algorithm form sklearn.
-- Create some plots and data tables to present your results.
 ### Data Preprocessing
 In this section, we had to load the information about cryptocurrencies from the provided CSV file and perform some data preprocessing tasks.
 The data was retrieved from CryptoCompare